kristoff-it/simplex/README.md

 # simplex

-Let's simplify our relationship with social media by cutting the interactions in "half".
+Let's simplify our relationship with social media by going from duplex to simplex.

 This tool allows broadcasting a message on Twitter, Bluesky and Mastodon with a single command.